openath/openath.github.io/jobs.md

 # Part time work at OpenTrack

 If you love athletics, and would like to contribute, we're looking for capable part time workers in a number of fields.
-You should be available for at least one season - until the end of summer 2023 - for a few hours a week.
+You should be available for at least one athletics season - until the end of summer 2023 - for a few hours a week.
 There may also be specific projects which are more intense during holidays or agreed times.

-To date we've had great success working with students in University athletics clubs in the UK, as they use our system for their own meetings.
+To date we've had great success working with students in several University athletics clubs in the UK, as they use our system already for their own meetings.
 However, we are in no way limited to this.

-If you're looking for experience in the software business, check the technical roles below.
-OpenTrack's sister company, ReportLab, is perhaps the oldest Python shop in the UK, and has been developing and managing solutions in the Python language for 23 years.
+If you're looking for a future career in the software business, check the technical roles below.
+OpenTrack's progenitor and sister company, [ReportLab](https://www.reportlab.com/), is perhaps the oldest Python shop in the UK, and has been developing and managing solutions in the Python language for 23 years.
+Both companies share the same tools and can "borrow" each other's staff if needed, so you might end up working for financial customers too, especially if you're a software developer!

 We can offer a breadth of experience you aren't likely to get anyhere else, as well as mentoring by developers with decades of experience - all combined with your true love, Athletics!

+## How to apply

+In all cases, send an email to [info@opentrack.run](mailto:info@opentrack.run), making clear which of the areas below you think you are suited to, and detailing relevant experience, and how long you will be available for.
+A CV is welcome too if you have one.

 ## Operational Support

-You'll learn our system and
+You'll learn our system and...
  - respond to support emails at agreed times of the week,
  - help our users to set up competitions.
  - potentially travel to competitions to train users, or handle results and scoring for them
- - continually review
+ - continually review and elp to design new features
  - help reproduce, log and test bugs
- - test, give feedback on, and help to design new features
+ - test, give feedback on, and help design new features
- - improve the documentation

 ## Social Media and Marketing

 We need social-media-savvy people to get some news out on a regular basis, both on our site and in linked posts on Facebook and Twitter.
-You'll be able to do some short punchy writing and create the right imagery (we're starting to use Figma).
+You'll be able to do some short punchy writing and create the right imagery (we're starting to use [Figma](https://www.figma.com/)).

+If you're good at creating graphics (or get good at it too) you can help out the development cycle by prototyping design changes, and creating diagrams and assets for presentations.

-## Trainee Back End Developer
+## Trainee Developers

-You should know  Python as the minimum.
+You should know some Python as the minimum.
+Depending on your experience, we might start you off with writing automated tests, or performance optimisations, or simpler parts of the code.
+After a year, you'll typically end up understanding the complete web development stack for a large application, and the complete software development cycle, and be able to point at features the world is using, and say "I did that!".

 Our application is written in Python and Django, using Amazon's flavours of MySQL and MongoDB on the back end.
 On the front end, we use VueJS when we need to go beyond vanilla Javascript.

+Front end skills, and the ability to make HTML and CSS look tidy and do what you want, would be highly valuable.
+If you've designed anything you are proud of, send us links.